Genomics of Ageing

 Searching the human dataset can be done from its main page or from its query page.
 GenAge symbols follow the HUGO Gene Nomenclature Committee (HGNC), but genes' common names and frequently-used aliases can also be searched.
 For instance, searching for "ghbp" would retrieve the growth hormone receptor (GHR) because "GHBP" is a common alias of GHR.
 The search engine of GenAge is case-insensitive.
 At present wildcards are not accepted in the searches, except "*" as in "abc*" will match "abc", "abcd", "abcde", etc. Lastly, you can view the whole list of genes in one page.

 Arguably, the human dataset offers an overall view of what is presently known about the genetics of human ageing.
 To investigate the human dataset as a whole the most adequate tool is its browser.
 Using the browser it is possible to, among other things, retrieve only those entries that pass certain criteria related to the selection process or annotation.
 You may choose different criteria by holding down the CTRL key.
 If you choose one sole criterion, the resulting list will be ordered accordingly.
-Users can select all or a sub-group of the genes retrieved using the check boxes on the left, which can then be further analysed using the simple statistical tools available in GenAge by pressing the analyse button at the end of the list of genes being displayed.
-Genes can also be analysed from the query page described above as the navigation system of GenAge makes it easy to quickly access different tools.
+Users can also download the database and analyze it locally.

 Linking to GenAge is straightforward.
 To create link to a human gene please use (preferred):